YetAnotherNerd/whatlastgenre/README.md

 		Jazz/Funk&Rock -> Jazz, Funk, Rock;
 		Alternative Rock -> Alternative, Rock
 		* Filters by personal preferences and preset or custom filters
-		* Scores tas while taking personal preferences into account
+		* Scores tags while taking personal preferences into account
 	* Caches all data received from music sites to make reruns super fast
 	* Makes use of MusicBrainz IDs when possible and recognizes invalid ones
 	* Optional: gets release type (Album, EP, Anthology, ...) (from What)